Cocaine Bear: Plot

-Liz arrives back at the station, pursued by the bear.
-She accidentally kills Ponytail, and the bear slaughters Vest.
-Paramedics Beth and Tom arrive and collect Liz after a brief skirmish with the bear.
-They leave with Liz in an ambulance, but the bear pursues and jumps into the vehicle.
-In the ensuing chaos, Tom is killed by the bear, while Liz falls out of the ambulance and is dragged to death on the road.
-Beth crashes the vehicle into a tree and flies through the windshield to her death.
+Sari searches for the children with Liz, a park ranger, and Peter, a wildlife activist.
+In the forest, they find Henry hiding in a tree.
+The bear attacks, injuring Liz and killing Peter.
+Sari and Henry flee deeper into the forest, while Liz runs back to the station to call for help.
+She accidentally kills Ponytail, and the bear kills Vest.
+Paramedics Beth and Tom arrive and rescue Liz after a brief skirmish with the bear.
+They flee with Liz in an ambulance, but the bear pursues and jumps into the vehicle.
+The bear kills Tom, while Liz falls out of the ambulance and is dragged to death on the road, and Beth dies when the ambulance crashes into a tree.

 Sari and Henry discover that Dee Dee left a trail of paint and follow it.
-Daveed and Eddie are taken to the gazebo, but when they encounter Bob there with the stashed duffel of cocaine, Bob wounds Daveed.
-The bear appears, but Bob distracts it with the bag of coke.
-Bob is suddenly shot fatally by Syd, who is under pressure from his superiors to retrieve the cocaine.
+Stache leads Daveed and Eddie to the gazebo, but they encounter Bob there with the stashed duffel of cocaine, and Bob wounds Daveed.
+The bear appears, but Bob distracts it with a bag of cocaine.
+Syd arrives, along with Bob's corrupt police partner Reba, and fatally shoots Bob, while Stache escapes.

 Sari and Henry find Olaf, who is mourning Elsa.
-He leads them to Dee Dee's hiding place in the bear's cave, which contains two cubs, revealing that the bear is a mother.
+He leads them to Dee Dee's hiding place in the bear's cave, along with its two cubs.
 Olaf leaves and is killed by the bear.
-Syd, Eddie, and Daveed find the cave, which leads out to a ledge behind the falls.
-When the bear returns to the cave, Sari, Henry, and Dee Dee jump into the water below, followed by Eddie and Daveed, who have chosen to quit the drug business, and they all survive.
+Syd, Eddie, Daveed, and Reba find the cave, which leads out to a ledge behind the falls, but Reba chooses to leave.
+When the bear returns to the cave, Sari, Henry, and Dee Dee jump into the water below, followed by Eddie and Daveed, and they all survive.
 However, Syd refuses to leave the bag of cocaine found in the cave.
 He wounds the bear, but fails to kill it and is disemboweled by the bear and her cubs.